 - Businesses recruiting qualified professionals: LinkedIn’s profiles allow people to post resume-type information and other details that show them as thought leaders and industry experts.

-- Businesses looking to find passive candidates through networking: The social media nature and instant messaging tools of LinkedIn make it easy to reach out to connections, even those not actively looking for a job.
+- Businesses looking to find passive candidates through networking: LinkedIn’s social media nature and instant messaging tools make it easy to reach out to connections, even those not actively looking for a job.

 - Businesses hiring managers and leaders: LinkedIn is one of our top choices for seeking people for leadership positions.
-LinkedIn is full of professionals in many different fields and typically have a filled resume of general and leadership skills.
+LinkedIn is full of professionals in many different fields, and they typically have a filled resume with general and leadership skills.

-- Businesses looking for qualified international hires in professional fields: While the US has the most users (around 220 million), over 75% of LinkedIn users are outside the US, according to Kinsta.com.
-Thus, it’s a good place to look for international employees as well.
+- Businesses looking for qualified international hires in professional fields: While the US has the most users per individual country (more than 220 million), the combined number of LinkedIn users outside the US makes up about 75% of its total 1 billion users.
+Thus, it’s a good place to look for international employees

 LinkedIn may not be right for you if you are a business: